 Driving in Iraq

-Expats living in Iraq do not often drive themselves and are typically transported by armoured vehicles or by a local driver.
-Travelling at night is to be avoided, especially in city centres.
+Expats living in Iraq do not often drive themselves and are typically transported by armoured vehicles, via convoy or by a local driver.
+Travel should only be attempted during daylight.

-Military checkpoints are in operation and if the vehicle is stopped, expats may find that they are regarded with suspicion.
+Military checkpoints are in operation, and if the vehicle is stopped, expats should be prepared for scrutiny and questioning.
 To avoid conflict or misunderstandings, expats should follow any orders given by officials.